All Products

 Resizing Method

-After the application is paused, the disk is in the Unattached state.
-You can select only Offline Resizing.
+Because the disk is in the Unattached state, only Offline Resizing is available.

 Offline Resizing

-• On the Confirm Resizing Results page, confirm that the disk capacity is expanded, and then click Next Step: Extend Partitions and File Systems.
+• On the Confirm Resizing Results page, confirm the new capacity and click Next Step: Extend Partitions and File Systems.

 Step 3: Expand the file system